• Skip to primary navigation

 flour mixed in the bowl with a spoon

-3. Pour ½ cup of hot boiling water into the flour mixture.
+3. Pour ½ cup of warm/hot water into the flour mixture.
 Mix the flour with a spoon.
-(Be careful when pouring the hot water.)
+(If you use hot water, be careful when pouring the water.
 The dough is hot, keep mixing with a spoon until it is not too hot and you can use your hand to knead the dough.
-(If you still have a hard time handling the sticky dough, try to use 7 tablespoons of hot boiling water instead.)
+Besides, when you use hot boiling water, you may have a hard time handling the sticky dough, try to use 7 tablespoons of hot boiling water instead.)

 knead the flour dough in the bowl